A Deep Dive into Programmatic - Part 1 (CTV, OTT)

 At first glance, Programmatic advertising may seem as complicated as trying to solve a Rubik’s Cube, understanding quantum mechanics, or even how Google works.
 But don’t fear, Granular is here!

-Programmatic Digital Strategy
+Other Episodes in this Programmatic Digital Strategy Series

 - The basics of CTV and OTT (01:25)